AlibabaCloudDocs/cms/intl.en-US/Appendix 1: Metrics/Overview.md

 # Overview

-This topic describes how to use metrics in CloudMonitor and provides links for you to view metrics for different services.
+This topic describes how to use metrics in Cloud Monitor and provides links that you can use to view metrics of different services.

-## Instructions
+## Usage notes

-If you need to call CloudMonitor API operations, you can click the links in the following table to view the parameters of metrics for different services.
-The parameters include **Namespace**, **MetricName**, **Dimensions**, and **Period**.
+If you need to call Cloud Monitor API operations, you can click the links in the following table to view the metrics of different services.
+The parameters of each metric include **Namespace**, **MetricName**, **Dimensions**, and **Period**.

 ## Alibaba Cloud service metrics